gregr/ina/web/README.md

 Bootstrapping goal: it should be possible to build new systems, such as games or editors, as embedded interactions for testing, and then reboot directly into the interaction to treat it as the new host system (shedding/garbage collecting any "dead code or data" not needed from the old host system).

+### YSWYG/YAHWYS/WYSYAH editor

+* what is the first UI you see/type-into when opening?
+  * keyboard command pane on far right
+  * named relation explorer on far left
+  * definition/palette pane on the left
+  * (multiple) view/result pane(s) on the right

+* personalization
+  * accessibility
+  * color schemes: color blindness, solarized, vim, emacs, etc.
+  * suggestion/hint/advice settings (new user, experienced user, power user)
+  * user-configurable resource quotas

 ### self-extensible browser-based editor

 * text-like editor mode